pollen-robotics/reachy2-sdk/README.md

 ## Unit tests

 To ensure everything is functioning correctly, run the unit tests.
-There are two groups of tests: offline and online.
+There are two main groups of tests: offline and online.
 Offline tests check internal functions using mock objects.
 Online tests require a connection to a simulated robot (e.g., in rviz), and the virtual robot should exhibit movement during these tests.

 To execute the tests, use pytest with an optional category: